1Nikola Tesla statue

 3. When an Indian law required bars to be at least 500m from certain roads, one bar built a maze in front of its entrance to triple the walking distance from the door to the street.
 Regulators accepted this solution.

-4. The oldest animal ever was a 507-year-old mollusk called Ming.
+4. The oldest animal ever lived was a 507-year-old mollusk called Ming.
 It died because the British researchers who found it didn't realize how old it was, so they froze it for research purposes

 5. Bill Gates and Warren Buffett went to lunch together at McDonald's.
 Warren paid and had a coupon